aptos-foundation/AIPs/aips/aip-x.md

 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]
 // Storage state for traits
 struct Trait has key {
+    parent: Option<address>, // address of parent token if equipped
     index: u64, // index of the trait in the traits vector from composables
     digital_assets: vector<Object<DA>> // digital assets that the trait holds
 }